Schedule Demo

 User access reviews are an effective method of mitigating threats such as:

-Privilege Creep:
+Privilege Creep

 Privilege creep occurs when users have access to certain sensitive data even though they do not need access to it.
 As employees move to different roles within the organization and are assigned more responsibilities, in many cases, their old access rights are not revoked.
 Access reviews help security teams to identify roles and authorizations that are not needed or are unused and revoke them.

-Excessive Privileges:
+Excessive Privileges

 While certain access privileges are essential for the user to perform their tasks, there are instances when a user is granted greater access to execute one-time transactions.
 However, when there is no mechanism to cut off access after the task is done, many users end up with more access privileges than necessary.
 User access reviews enable the revocation of unnecessary access privileges and reduce overprovisioning.

-Access Abuse and Errors:
+Access Abuse and Errors

-Access to sensitive and critical data can lead to data abuse or unauthorized changes due to an error, especially when it concerns financial transactions and reporting, which can prove costly for the organization.
+Access to sensitive and critical data can lead to data breaches, abuse or unauthorized changes due to an error, especially when it concerns financial transactions and reporting, which can prove costly for the organization.
 By ensuring access is granted only where it is required, reviews play a significant role in mitigating the abuse or unintentional misuse of data.

-Insider Threats:
+Insider Threats

 Insider threats are one of the most significant risks faced by most organizations.
 Whether it’s a disgruntled employee or a compromised account, the greater the access to data, the greater the risk of exposure.
 User access reviews help security and IT teams enforce the principle of least privilege, thereby reducing data exposure only to the extent it is required.
 Even if a breach occurs, limited data access mitigates the reach of the threat and prevents the threat from causing greater damage to the organization.